Enumerating Independent Linear Inferences: New 9-variable minimal linear inferences

 \subsection{Inference \eqref{eq:nine_five}}

 The relation webs corresponding to inference \eqref{eq:nine_five} are given by:

-\anupam{this is inference 5-9} \begin{itemize} \item The LHS has 25 red edges (and 11 green edges), and the RHS has 11 red edges and 25 green edges. \item The inference flips 15 red edges to green, and 1 green edge to red (namely the edge $(y,z')$). \item This inference generalises switch, but also the \eqref{eq:unknown-inference-8-repeated} (by the substitution $x\mapsto \bot$). \end{itemize}
+\begin{itemize} \item The LHS has 25 red edges (and 11 green edges), and the RHS has 11 red edges and 25 green edges. \item The inference flips 15 red edges to green, and 1 green edge to red (namely the edge $(y,z')$). \item This inference generalises switch, but also the \eqref{eq:unknown-inference-8-repeated} (by the substitution $x\mapsto \bot$). \end{itemize}

 This inference is similar to the last one, in that the two have identical LHSs, each flips only one green edge to red, and each generalises the same inferences from $M_{\leq 8}$ (only \eqref{eq:unknown-inference-8-repeated}).
 This inference is in a sense more `symmetric' in that the number of red edges in the LHS equals the number of green edges in the RHS (and vice-versa).